edburns/blog-jekyll/_posts/2023-10-26-macos-zoom-mic-camera-permissions-reset.md

 1. `chown` the `TCC.db` file to your userid.
 1. `cd` to get back to your home directory.

+#### Re-enable System Integrity Protection (SIP)

+1. Shut down and reboot in "Recovery mode".
+   1. Shut down.
+   1. Hold down Command R while powering on.
+   1. Release when the Apple logo appears.
+1. When you get a menu bar, in the **Utilities menu** select **Terminal**.
+1. The terminal should open as root.
+1. `csrutil enable`.
+1. Exit the terminal and quit the **Terminal** app.
+1. Restart.

 #### Run the tccutil command

 1. `tccutil reset Microphone`.
 If you want to reset other permissions, there is a big schema of names.
 To reset everything replace `Microphone` with `All`.
 Case is sensitive.
 1. You should see a message that indicates success.